wayfair-archive/jaeger-swift/README.md

 * Add `github "wayfair/jaeger-swift" == 1.0.0` to your `Cartfile`.
 * Run `carthage bootstrap` to download and generate the Jaeger Framework.
 * Drag `Jaeger.framework` from the appropriate platform directory in `Carthage/Build/` to the “Linked Frameworks and Libraries” section of your Xcode project’s “General” settings.
-* Drag `OTCoreDataAgent.mom` from the appropriate platform directory in `Carthage/Build/iOS/Static/Jaeger.framework/` to the "Copy Bundle Resources" section of your project's "Build Phases".

 ## What is Distributed Tracing?